Meson-Exchange Currents in Quasielastic Charged-Current Neutrino Reactions with Single-Nucleon Knockout: Results

 The experimental data are typically provided in bins of $\cos\theta$, where $\theta$ is the scattering angle of the outgoing muon.
 For each bin, what is actually given is the cross section averaged over the bin width, which implies an integration over $\cos\theta$.

 In Figs.~\ref{neutrinocs} and \ref{antineutrinocs} we present results for the double-differential charged-current neutrino and antineutrino cross sections, respectively, corresponding to the kinematics and flux of the MiniBooNE experiment~\cite{Agu10,Agu13}.
+The experimental data correspond to the fully inclusive CCQE measurements, without any kinematical cuts, where the CC1$\pi^+$ interaction with intranuclear pion absorption has been subtracted.
 Each panel shows the cross section for a given $\cos\theta$ bin, with bin width $\Delta\cos\theta = 0.1$, as a function of the kinetic energy of the outgoing muon.
 A broad peak is observed, which arises from an average over many cross sections corresponding to different values of the incident neutrino energy $E_\nu$, weighted with the flux.
 This averaging produces a much broader shape than what would be expected from a quasielastic cross section at fixed $E_\nu$.

-The theoretical calculations have been performed using the RMF model with effective mass $M^* = 0.8$ and Fermi momentum $k_F = 225$ MeV/c, corresponding to $^{12}$C. We show results both with and without MEC.
-One observes that the MEC produce a reduction of the cross section of about 10\%.
-For antineutrinos the reduction is smaller due to the subtraction of the $T$ and $T'$ responses.
-In any case, the effect of the MEC, while moderate, is not negligible.
-Of course, these responses are expected to increase when the contribution from two-particle–two-hole (2p2h) excitations is included, which is not considered in the present calculation.
+The theoretical calculations have been performed using the RMF model with effective mass $M^* = 0.8$ and Fermi momentum $k_F = 225$ MeV/c, corresponding to $^{12}$C.